 Is it legal to buy hemp flowers in the state of Nevada?
 What are the rules?

 Yes, it’s legal to buy hemp flowers in Nevada.
 Additionally, officials implemented federal guidelines to ensure the safety of CBD extracts and CBD hemp flower products.
 Nevadan lawmakers also worked with the U.S. Department of Agriculture to create standards guarding against cross-contamination with marijuana or other pure cannabis products.
-Read on to find out whether you can purchase Cannaflower’s CBD hemp flower in Nevada.
+Read on to find out whether you can purchase Cannaflower’s CBD in Nevada.

 What Is the Difference Between Hemp and Marijuana?

 Hemp and marijuana both come from the Cannabis sativa plant.
 However, growers sometimes use distinct cultivation methods to produce the disparate crops because hemp and marijuana have different purposes.
 The former is used in foods, beverages, personal care products, supplements, fabrics, textiles, paper, construction materials, and other industrial goods.
 The latter is primarily sold for medicinal and recreational purposes.
 The notable exception is premium smokable hemp flower, which is often cultivated exactly the same as medical grade cannabis and looks identical.

 Unlike marijuana, hemp does not make you “high” since it doesn’t contain substantial amounts of tetrahydrocannabinol — aka THC — the psychoactive cannabinoid associated with ingesting and inhaling marijuana as a medicinal aid or recreational vice.